Site Monitoring

 Managing the Site Monitoring product can be managed from your WP Engine User Portal.

-- Log in to the WP Engine User Portal
+- From the WP Engine User Portal

-- Expand Tools in the main menu
+- Click on Products in the main sidebar menu

-- Select Site Monitoring
+- Click on Site Monitoring under Your products

 This page will have a variety of information available.
 The information in the table can be adjusted to display a specific time period by changing the time frame dropdown at the top of the columns.